Conan O'Brien: Hosting duties

 O'Brien has hosted several awards shows and television specials.
-O'Brien hosted the 54th Primetime Emmy Awards in 2002 and the 58th Primetime Emmy Awards in 2006, to critical acclaim.
-O'Brien also hosted the 2014 MTV Movie Awards.
+He hosted the 54th Primetime Emmy Awards in 2002 and the 58th Primetime Emmy Awards in 2006, to critical acclaim.
+He also hosted the 2014 MTV Movie Awards.
 In 2011 and 2012, O'Brien hosted the Christmas in Washington special for TBS' sister network, TNT, featuring celebrity performances and a special appearance by the Obama family both years.

-Conan has served as the master of ceremonies for the White House Correspondents' Association dinner in Washington, D.C. twice, in 1995 and 2013.
-In 2016, O'Brien hosted the 5th Annual NFL Honors in San Francisco, California.
+He has served as the master of ceremonies for the White House Correspondents' Association dinner in Washington, D.C. twice, in 1995 and 2013.
+In 2016, O'Brien hosted the 5th NFL Honors in San Francisco, California.
 He also hosted a reunion special in Northern Ireland for Game of Thrones in 2018 for the final season of the series.
 The special was released on HBO Max in 2021.

+On March 2, 2025, O'Brien hosted the 97th Academy Awards for the first time.
+He received wide acclaim for his performance, with the ceremony achieving its best U.S. television ratings in five years, and the Academy announced just two weeks later that he would return to host the 98th Academy Awards.